 Many schools and services have developed resources that could form part of this programme and are designed to meet the needs of specific individuals and groups of children.
-It is important that the activities and materials are carefully chosen to ensure the objectives can be met for each individual and their particular set of experiences.
+It is important that the activities and materials are carefully chosen to ensure the objectives can be met for each individual and their life experiences.

-Below are a list of some resources that have been useful in implementing the PUD programme, there will be many more
+Below is a list of some resources that have been useful in implementing the PUD programme, there will be many more